Stores fret over Christmas as M&S profit falls

-He also highlighted a few encouraging early signs for Christmas such as higher gift wrap and card sales than last year and a 10 percent year-on-year gain on food orders.

-Britons have been curbing spending as their disposable incomes are squeezed by rising prices, muted wages growth and austerity measures, and as they worry about a stagnant housing market, job security and a fragile economic recovery.

-Industry group the British Retail Consortium (BRC) said on Tuesday a 0.6 percent year-on-year fall in October sales from stores open more than a year augured badly.
+Industry group the British Retail Consortium (BRC) said on Tuesday a 0.6 percent year-on-year fall in October sales from stores open more than a year augured badly for festive trade.

 "This is evidence of the basic weakness of consumer confidence and demand and (is) worrying this close to Christmas," BRC Director General Stephen Robertson said.

-He urged Chancellor George Osborne to ease the pressure on shoppers and store groups alike by reining in planned increases in fuel duty and business rates.
+He urged Chancellor George Osborne to use his November 29 statement to ease the pressure on shoppers and store groups alike by reining in planned increases in fuel duty and business rates.

 While retailers are hopeful of stronger demand this Christmas than last, when sales were hit by heavy December snow, analysts say recent weak trading has left stores with high stocks that could lead to a frenzy of discounting.

-M&S said promotional activity in clothing, footwear and homewares markets was up 5 percentage points year on year in its first half to October 1.

-"We expect this sort of promotional pressure in the market to continue in the second half," said Bolland.
+Britons have been curbing spending as disposable incomes are squeezed by rising prices, muted wages growth and government austerity measures, and as they worry about a stagnant housing market, job security and a fragile economic recovery.

-M&S, which also sells upmarket food, said full-year gross profit margins would be flat as a result, at the bottom end of previous guidance.
+Marks & Spencer (M&S), Britain's biggest clothing retailer which also sells homewares and upmarket clothing, described the trading environment as "increasingly promotional" and said full-year gross profit margins would be flat as a result, at the bottom end of previous guidance.

-Data from market research group Kantar Worldpanel, meantime, showed a step up in price competition between Britain's supermarket groups was doing little to boost sales.

-While grocery sales were up 4.6 percent year-on-year in the 12 weeks to October 30, that was down from 5.1 percent in the 12 weeks to October 2 and despite a pick up in inflation to 6.1 percent -- suggesting shoppers are cutting back on the amount they buy and/or switching to cheaper ranges.
+But Chief Executive Marc Bolland said the firm's second half had started in line with its expectations and said it was well set up for Christmas this year.

+"What customers tell us is that they want to protect Christmas...
+Smaller treats, they definitely want, so that's exactly why they will turn to us," he told reporters.

 Analysts at brokerage Shore Capital said Christmas was shaping up to be a repeat of the past few years, with little growth and weaker players driven out of business.